Mugichoko445/BrightView/README.md

 * [Alexander Plopski](http://imd.naist.jp/people/alexanderplopski/) (Nara Institute of Science and Technology)
 * [Christian Sandor](http://imd.naist.jp/people/christiansandor/) (Nara Institute of Science and Technology)

-For Japanese people, we hope you to refer to [日本語 (NA)](./).
+For Japanese people, we hope you to refer to [日本語 (NA)](./README_JP.md).

 ## Abstract

 Optical See-Through Head-Mounted Displays (OST-HMDs) lose the visibility of virtual contents under bright environment illumination due to their see-through nature.
-We demonstrate how a liquid crystal (LC) filter attached to an OST-HMD can be used to dynamically increase the perceived brightness of virtual content without impacting the perceived brightness of the real scene.
-We present a prototype OST-HMD that continuously adjusts the opacity of the LC filter to attenuate the environment light without users becoming aware of the change.
-Consequently, virtual content appears to be brighter.
-The proposed approach is evaluated in psychophysical experiments in three scenes, with 16, 31, and 31 participants, respectively.
-The participants were asked to compare the magnitude of brightness changes of both real and virtual objects, before and after dimming the LC filter over a period of 5, 10, and 20 seconds.
-The results showed that the participants felt increases in the brightness of virtual objects while they were less conscious of reductions of the real scene luminance.
-These results provide evidence for the effectiveness of our display design.
-Our design can be applied to a wide range of OST-HMDs to improve the brightness and hence realism of virtual content in augmented reality applications.
+We demonstrate how liquid crystal (LC) filters attached to an OST-HMD work for increasing the perceived brightness of virtual contents without impacting the brightness of the real scene.
+In our psychophysical experiments in three scenes, participants were asked to compare the magnitude of brightness changes of both real and virtual objects, before and after dimming the LC filter.
+The results show that the participants felt increases in the brightness of virtual objects while they were less conscious of reductions of the real scene luminance.

 ![teaser](./figs/teaser.jpg)